Pearl River, NY

 Number of colleagues: more than 800

-Vaccine Research and Development in Pearl River develops first-in-class and best-in-class vaccines against diseases of major public health importance that impact all ages and geographies.
-Pearl River colleagues have developed and manufactured vaccines for more than a century.
+Vaccine Research and Development develops first-in-class and best-in-class vaccines against diseases of major public health importance that impact all ages and geographies.
+Colleagues have developed and manufactured vaccines for more than a century at the site.
 Today, Vaccine Research & Development is a fully integrated organization with responsibilities from the early-idea stage through clinical development, product registration and post-marketing commitments.

-Major recent accomplishments include leading the research and development efforts that resulted in the licensure of Prevnar-13® and Trumenba.
-The development of Prevnar-13® earned Pfizer scientists the Prix Galien USA award in 2011.
-More advanced formulations of Prevnar to combat additional strains of pneumococcal disease are a major focus of Pearl River’s current research efforts.
+Major recent accomplishments include leading the research and development efforts that resulted in the licensure of Prevnar 13® and Trumenba™.
+The development of Prevnar 13® earned Pfizer scientists the Prix Galien USA award in 2011.
+A next generation vaccine is under development to protect against additional disease-causing serotypes of pneumococcal bacteria.
 Pneumococcal disease is a leading cause of vaccine-preventable death worldwide in children younger than five years.
 It encompasses a complex group of illnesses, including bacteremia/sepsis and meningitis.
 A new vaccine is also under development to help protect adolescents and young adults in the U.S. against meningococcal disease, an uncommon but serious and potential life-threatening disease.